Sombian/markdown/README.md

 this project focuses on high performance, modularity, and, above all, simplicity.

-# Usage
+## Usage

-> this project is under heavy development and not yet suitable for production use.
+> this project is under active development and not yet suitable for production use.

 ```ts
 import { Markdown, Presets } from "@sombian/markdown";